JamesPrescott/rubroxy/README.md

 # Rubroxy

-A simple ruby proxy - built as a lightweight solution that can be integrated easily into ruby scripts etc
+A simple ruby proxy wrapped around WEBrick that can be integrated into any ruby script or test.
+The goal was to make something that solved some of my problems at work without bloating everything with some of the current solutions (no mandatory input/output files, not much configuration required).

+This can also be used as part of tests without any external scripts or dependencies beyond ruby.

 ## Installation